nextflow-io/nf-co2footprint/docs/contributing/setup.md

 ## Alternative: Launch without a local Nextflow build

-The plugin can be tested prior release without using a local Nextflow build using the following steps:
+The plugin can be tested without using a local Nextflow build using the following steps:

 !!! warning